clarkcb/xfind/README.md

 2. modify the `lang_dict` dictionary in _xfind.py_

-The _benchmark.py_ script executes a series of "scenarios" for each configured language version, and outputs whether the output of all outputs match and a table of ranked performance.
+The _benchmark.py_ script executes a series of "scenarios" for each configured language version, and outputs whether the results of all versions match with a table of ranked performance.
 At the end, the performances values from all scenarios are summed and averaged and a final summary table is presented.
 Here's an example of the final
 output: